benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Can get prettier formatting, eslint & type checking in the editor
 - For **testing & continuous integration (CI)**, try use the new Github actions
 - And with Jest as a platform...
-  * You can run Unit test, linting & type checking all at once
+  * You can run type checking, linting, unit tests & code coverage all at once
 - **Build & continuous delivery (CD)** are key
 - Use Babel for transpiling (TypeScript for type-checking)
   * Probably only need to target CommonJS & ES Module formats
   * And there are a plethora of `package.json` fields to set
-- You'll wanna your CI tool to automatically release new versions from commits merged to `master`
+- You'll want to your CI service to auto release new versions from commits merged to `master`
 - And we now have ways to ensure that what we release looks good
 - Lastly there are lots of other **repo files**
   * Docs for your users to figure out how to use your library